 The term was first used in 1952 after Shivers backed Republican Dwight Eisenhower for president over Democrat Adlai Stevenson.

-Interestingly, Lyndon B. Johnson initially aligned himself with the Shivercrats as a U.S. Senator but increasingly sided with liberals on domestic policy after becoming president in 1963.
+Interestingly, Lyndon B. Johnson initially aligned himself with the faction as a U.S. Senator but increasingly sided with liberals on domestic policy after becoming president in 1963.